umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 The Data Type editor allows you to configure the following properties:

-- **Available Blocks** - Define the Block Types to be available for use in the property.
+- **Blocks** - Define the Block Types to be available for use in the property.
 Read more on how to set up Block Types below.
-- **Amount** - Sets the minimum and/or maximum number of blocks that should be allowed in the root of the layout.
+- **Amount** - Sets the minimum and/or the maximum number of blocks that should be allowed at the root of the layout.
-- **Live editing mode** - Enabling this will enable you to see the changes you making as you are making them.
+- **Live editing mode** - Enabling this will enable you to see the changes you make as you are making them.
-- **Property editor width** - Overwrite the width of the property editor.
+- **Editor width** - Overwrite the width of the property editor.
 This field takes any valid CSS value for "max-width".
 - **Grid Columns** - Define the number of columns in your grid layout.
-Default is 12 columns.
+The default is 12 columns.
 - **Layout Stylesheet** - Replace the built-in Layout Stylesheet.
-Additionally you can retrieve the default layout stylesheet to use as base for your own or inspiration for writhing your own.
+Additionally, you can retrieve the default layout stylesheet to use as a base for your own or inspiration for writing your own.

 ## Setup Block Types